North Dakota Workers' Comp Claims: Eligibility, Filing, and Appeals

 Temporary Disability Benefits

 If you need time off from work while you are recovering from your injuries, you can receive temporary total disability benefits.
-These benefits are two-thirds of your average weekly wages, up to a maximum set by state law each year.
-For 2016, the weekly maximum is $1,214.
-If you have dependent children, you can also receive up to $15 per week for each child.
+These benefits are two-thirds of your average weekly wages, plus $15 for each of your dependent children.
+Temporary total disability benefits are subject to a minimum and maximum set by state law each year.
+As of July 1, 2016, the weekly minimum is $583, and the weekly maximum is $1,214.
 You will receive these benefits until you are able to return to work or until your doctor finds that your condition has improved as much as it is going to (this is called “maximum medical improvement”).

 If you are able to work while recovering from your injury, but you’re earning less than 90% of your pre-injury wages, you can receive temporary partial disability benefits.
 These benefits are two-thirds of the difference between your pre-injury wages and post-injury earning capacity, subject to the same maximum mentioned above.